NathanGrenier/COMP-345/README.md

 # Getting Started

 1. Install the project's dependencies by running `git submodule init` followed by `git submodule update`.
+	> If you don't have git installed.
+You can use the installation .exe in `vendor/`.
 2. Select the CMake project name as the startup to execute.
 <div align="center">
 	<img src="static/select_startup.png" alt="Select Startup" width="500">